fernando-aristizabal/gVal/README.md

 # gVal: Geospatial Evaluator
 gVal (pronounced "g-val") is a high-level Python package to evaluate geospatial datasets by computing agreement maps and metrics between candidate and benchmark maps.

-# To-Do

 # Checkpoint 1: Minimum Viable Product
 - Easy to use, well documented, high-level functionality.
-- Accepts rasters files.
+- Accepts GDAL compatible raster formats.
-- Accepts categorical variables.
+- Accepts categorical variables with set encodings.
 - Supports a wide array of continous and categorical metrics.
 - Reads files in chunks to avoid lower memory requirements.
 - Conducts operations in parallel using Dask.